-THEO340: Texts and Their Meanings (3 cr hrs)
+THEO340: Hermeneutics (3 cr hrs)

 This course provides an introduction to the basic principles involved in interpreting and understanding texts.
 The course will look at such questions as the relationship and understanding between author, the text, the reader(s), and the community in which these materials come together.
+It is recommended that learners have a thorough understanding of systematic theology prior to taking this course.